 RECOGNISING in this context the importance of pursuing the implementation of the Six-Point Agreement of 12 August 2008 and its subsequent implementing measures, of meaningful international presence for maintaining peace and security on the ground, of pursuing mutually supportive non-recognition and engagement policies, of supporting the Geneva International Discussions and of safe and dignified return of all internally displaced persons and refugees in line with principles of international law.
 GE to review

-COMMITTED to provide the benefits of the strategic partnership and cooperation between the UK and Georgia to all citizens of Georgia, including the communities divided by conflict
+COMMITTED to provide the benefits of the Strategic Partnership and Cooperation Agreement between the UK and Georgia to all citizens of Georgia, including the communities divided by conflict

 ACKNOWLEDING the importance of maintaining the conflict in Georgia high on the international agenda and COMMITTED in this context to coordinate efforts with other relevant international actors and organisations to contribute to peaceful conflict resolution in Georgia.]